 Planned preventative maintenance programmes will help to keep components clean and in good working order, so that they are not put under strain from spikes in temperature.

 With innovations in technology such as scroll compressor chillers, it is worth considering replacing equipment over the age of 8 years.
-With funding available from organisations such as the Carbon Trust, you may not need a capital outlay to reap the benefits of more energy-efficient temperature control equipment.
 The benefit of new equipment usually means a warranty of up to 5 years on parts – providing greater reassurance.

 - How are you protecting your system?